ropensci/cyphr/README.md

 In addition, the package implements a workflow that allows a group to securely share data by encrypting it with a shared ("symmetric") key that is in turn encrypted with each users ssh keys.
 The use case is a group of researchers who are collaborating on a dataset that cannot be made public, for example containing sensitive data.
 However, they have decided or need to store it in a setting that they are not 100% confident about the security of the data.
 So encrypt the data at each read/write.

+## Scope

+The scope of the package is to protect data that has been saved to disk.
+It is not designed to stop an attacker targeting the R process itself to determine the contents of sensitive data.
+The package does try to prevent you accidently saving to disk the contents of sensitive information, including the keys that could decrypt such information.

 ## Objects to handle keys:

 Decide on a style of encryption and create a key object

-* `key_sodium`: [Symmetric encryption, using sodium](http://127.0.0.1:19184/library/sodium/doc/intro.html#secret-key-encryption) -- everyone shares the same key (which must be kept secret!) and can encrypt and decrpt data with it.
+* `key_sodium`: Symmetric encryption, using [sodium](https://cran.r-project.org/web/packages/sodium) -- everyone shares the same key (which must be kept secret!) and can encrypt and decrypt data with it.
 This is used as a building block but is inflexible because of the need to keep the key secret.
-* `keypair_sodium`: [Public key encryption](http://127.0.0.1:19184/library/sodium/doc/intro.html#public-key-encryption) -- this lets people encrypt messages using your public key that only you can read using your private key.
+* `keypair_sodium`: Public key encryption with [sodium](https://cran.r-project.org/web/packages/sodium) -- this lets people encrypt messages using your public key that only you can read using your private key.
-* `key_openssl`: [Symmetric encryption using openssl]
+* `key_openssl`: Symmetric encryption using [openssl](https://cran.r-project.org/web/packages/openssl)
-* `keypair_openssl`: Public key encryption, using [openssl](https://cran.r-project.org/web/packages/openssl) (see `?encrypt_envelope` in the the `openssl` package.
+* `keypair_openssl`: Public key encryption, using [openssl](https://cran.r-project.org/web/packages/openssl), which has the big advantage that many people already have compatible (ssh) keys in standard places with standard file formats (see `?encrypt_envelope` in the the `openssl` package).

 To generate keys, you really should read the underling documentation in the `sodium` or `openssl` packages!
 The `sodium` keys do not have a file format: they are simply random data.
 So a secret symmetric key in `sodium` might be: